-- Harry and Ron are crossing the bridge in their flying Ford Anglia in the Chamber of Secrets.
+- Harry and Ron cross the bridge in their flying Ford Anglia in the Chamber of Secrets.
 See clip 47 secs.

-- Dementor attack in the train while on the viaduct in the Prisoner of Azkaban.
+- Dementor attacks the train while on the viaduct in the Prisoner of Azkaban.
 See clip 53 secs.

 - Crossing the viaduct on the way to Hogwarts in the Goblet of Fire.
 See clip 1 min 17 secs.

 Loch Shiel was one of two locations used as Hogwarts Great Lake (alternatively known as the Black Lake) and featured in the Prisoner of Azkaban, Goblet of Fire and the Half-Blood Prince.
 Look left while you’re on the Glenfinnan Viaduct for a marvellous view of Loch Shiel.